 Documentation confirming your area of disability and needs is also required.
 Documentation guidelines are available for your reference and should be shared with your provider.
 Please make sure your documentation is complete by following the guidelines and contacting us with any questions.
 If you have not sent it already, documentation can be mailed to:

 We encourage students to send this information in advance to allow time for us to contact you if more information is needed and enable us to have a clear picture of the range of services you may need.
 If you have recently sent materials, you may want to email us at email@example.com to make sure they have been received.
 As soon as we review your materials, we will get in touch with you to let you know if everything is complete.
 You may already have heard from us – we are sending this letter to all students wherever they are in this process.

 Housing accommodations needed to be requested by July 5th in order to have the greatest priority in the assignment process.
 If there are any needs you have not yet communicated, please call 401-863-9588 and email us at firstname.lastname@example.org right away to request a Housing Accommodation Request Form.
 Requests that are received after the deadline may not be met before the semester begins.
 Documentation that supports your request will be needed.

 Dining accommodations for significant food allergies and special diets should be arranged in advance of your arrival at Brown so everything can be in place.
 You will need to be regsitered with SEAS and should have confirmation from us that your accommodation is approved as well as instructions about your next steps.
 Please call 401-863-9588 if you have any questions.

 Parking accommodations for first year students are rare as many needs can be met with our campus transportation system.
 Requests for parking come through the SEAS office if they are disability-related.
-Please contact us by email, describe your disability-related reason for requesting parking, and request a SEAS Parking Accommodation Form if needed.
+Please contact us by email at email@example.com.
+Please describe your disability-related reason, frequency and duration of need for requesting parking and request a SEAS Parking Accommodation Form.